Chapter 11 Formatting Objects in Word

 When the user clicks on the Picture Border command (button), the Border menu appears (Figure 9A).
 The Theme color changes with the theme applied to the document.
 The More Outline Colors shows colors much like the Font Color menu discussed in a prior chapter.
 The user can select the weight (thickness) and appearance of the border lines (Figures 9B – 9D).

-To use the Picture Border button:
+To use the Picture Border button, follow these steps:

 1. Select a picture to edit.
 To apply the same effect on multiple pictures at once, click the first picture and hold the CTRL key while clicking on the other pictures.
 (If the CTRL key does not work, change the Layout Options of the pictures to a With Text Wrapping option.
 See the Arrange Group section for more details.)